keboola/developers-docs/cli/index.md

 ## Subsystems

-Brief overview of supported subsystems of the project.
+A bief overview of supported subsystems of the project.

 ### Configurations